The National Cholesterol Education Program (NCEP) offers cholesterol guidelines for men and women.

 High levels of LDL cholesterol and/or low levels of high-density lipoprotein (HDL, or “good”) cholesterol, are major risk factors for heart attack and stroke, two of the most common causes of death in the US.

 Screening for lipid disorders like high cholesterol depends on your age and whether you have any risk factors for heart disease.
-In general, if you are a healthy adult aged 20 or older, your doctor may recommend that you have a screening test every five years.
-The test results for total cholesterol are:

 The guidelines propose different recommendations depending on a person’s degree of risk of heart attack within the next ten years.
 This risk is determined by the presence of several risk factors, including history of heart attack or stroke, unstable or stable angina (chest pain), history of coronary artery procedures, evidence of clogged arteries (myocardial ischemia), diabetes, metabolic syndrome, high LDL cholesterol, low HDL cholesterol, high blood pressure, smoking, family history of heart disease, and age.